BenBrewerBowman/React_Tutorials_Library/README.md

 # React Tutorials
-A conglomeration of the best and newest React.js tutorials out there.
+A conglomeration of the best, newest, and FREE-est React.js tutorials out there.

-###### NOTE: If any links are broken, or tutorials become outdated, please message me, or update/delete the link.
+###### NOTE: If any links are broken, or tutorials become outdated, please message me, or update/delete the link with a pull request.
 Also feel free to add your own tutorial links, or other useful ones as they are found.

 ###### NOTE: I'm trying to keep this fairly organized, so please follow the standard below when adding a link.

 ```
 Month + Year (article published)
-(article difficulty) Article Name
+(article difficulty) + Article Name + (Native if applicable)
 ```

 ------